-We have shown that the quotient R/I of the ring R by a subgroup I has a natural ring structure iff I is closed under multiplication on the left and right by elements of R (which also forces I to be a subring).
+We have shown that the quotient R/I of the ring R by a subgroup I has a natural ring structure if and only if I is closed under multiplication on the left and right by elements of R (which also forces I to be a subring).
 Such subrings are called ideals.